NHS-Sailbot/arduino/README.md

-# C++ arduino library
+# C++ Arduino library

-This repository standardizes communications between a host machine and an arduino, using [serial](https://github.com/NHS-Sailbot/serial).
-Further documentation can be found on [the wiki](https://github.com/NHS-Sailbot/arduino/wiki)
+This repository standardizes communications between a host machine and an Arduino, using [Serial](https://github.com/NHS-Sailbot/Serial).
+Further documentation can be found on [the wiki](https://github.com/NHS-Sailbot/Arduino/wiki)